Vincent Patrick

-Vincent Patrick is the author of the cult crime novels The Pope of Greenwich Village and Family Business.
-He adapted both novels for the screen.
+Vincent Francis Patrick (January 19, 1935 – October 6, 2023) was an American author and screenwriter.
+He wrote the cult crime novels The Pope of Greenwich Village and Family Business, and adapted both novels for the screen.
 The Pope of Greenwich Village, directed by Stuart Rosenberg and starring Eric Roberts, Mickey Rourke and Daryl Hannah, was released in 1984.
 Family Business, directed by Sidney Lumet and starring Sean Connery, Dustin Hoffman and Matthew Broderick, was released in 1989.
+He also co-wrote The Devil's Own and wrote uncredited early treatments for films including Beverly Hills Cop and The Godfather Part III.